awibox/react-native-picker-select/CONTRIBUTING.md

-## How to contribute to react-native-picker-select
+## How to contribute to react-native-picker-select-updated

 #### **Did you write a patch that fixes a bug?**